-Jefferson City, MO – The Missouri House voted today on rule changes that could represent a major shift in how the House and Senate republican leaders agree to house gallery 2conference committee reports.
+Jefferson City, MO – The Missouri House voted today on rule changes that could represent a major shift in how the House and Senate republican leaders agree to conference committee reports.
 New rules, proposed by majority floor leader John Diehl, changed the way substitute amendments — and amendments to existing amendments — are heard and considered on the floor, as well as reducing the number of house members on conference committees from five to three.

 Previously, there were five members of each body, split on a three-to-two ratio, with each body sending three republicans and two democrats.
 Each conference committee report required six signatures and at least two from the house for passage.
 In the past, with six total conference members signatures required to send the bills to a vote, the senate — who, by nature, stick together much better on legislation than the more adversarial house— would keep intact the five senators on the conference committee and reach out to the two democratic members of the house.